A veteran educator and editor, who has extensive research experience in Geomicrobiology, Biogeochemistry and Environmental Microbiology.

 Past outreach activities include occasional involvement with parties interested in survival and transport of pathogens (Cryptosporidium oocysts) in the New York City watershed.

-Current activities include out reach education for the general public including a new outreach course offered at Lifelong, the local senior citizen center-- "Microbes in the News"
+Current activities include outreach education for the general public including a short course at Lifelong, the local senior citizen center on microbes and their importance in everyday life

-I teach a large undergraduate course in General Microbiology which is taken by students of Biology, Engineering Nutrion, Animal Science, Food Science.
-Prevet and premed students from many different majors also take this course.
+I taught a large undergraduate course in General Microbiology which is taken by students of Biology, Engineering Nutrion, Animal Science, Food Science.